 Azure Advanced Threat Protection (ATP) is a cloud-based security solution that identifies, detects, and helps you investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
 Azure ATP enables SecOp analysts and security professionals struggling to detect advanced attacks in hybrid environments:

 - Monitor users, entity behavior, and activities with learning-based analytics

 - Protect user identities and credentials stored in Active Directory

 - Identify and investigate suspicious user activity and advanced attacks throughout the cyber attack chain

 - Provide clear incident information in a simple timeline for quick screening

 Maintains complete personal data and ensures that requests to edit, delete, or discontinue data processing are propagated throughout the system using Master Data Services with Microsoft SQL Server.

-Using the concept of “golden record”, the idea of this service is to guarantee a unique customer base and their personal data, so that all systems always use and keep this base updated.
-In case of request for rectification or deletion of the data at customer request, it is enough to apply this change in only one place to be applied to all systems and routines of the company.
+Using the concept of "golden record", the idea of this service is to guarantee a single customer base and their personal data, so that all systems use and always keep that base updated.
+In case of request for rectifications or deletion of data at the client's request, it is enough to apply this change in just one place to be applied to all systems and routines of the company.

 One of the pillars of LGPD is that any activity that manipulates personal data must be logged in and your company needs to answer the question of how user data was collected.
 Well, to answer that question, we can use Audit or Triggers features to identify data changes in tables and thus track when data for a particular customer has been entered / changed / deleted in the database, as well as changes made, registered system, hostname, IP and other information regarding the change made in the data of this client.